Cspivey00/Final-Project/README.md

 Immigration is critical part of the US economic and cultural growth and we should advocate for better immigration policies to enhance the number of immigrants into the United States.

-*My thought process is that the immigration system has been a controversial topic in the last decade, and that the US Congress should create a better immigration system that works more efficienctly.
-We are seeing stagnated levels of immigration which doesn't reflect the level of populatiion growth worldwide or amount of immigrant applications to the United States.*

 #### What should Readers Understand